 - physical exercise, such as running, cycling or walking, or they could check out ways to exercise that don’t feel like exercising

 Learn more about developing a wellbeing plan for your family here.
-You can also help your teen to value themselves, and not feel they have to change who they are, by reminding them of their personal qualities that you and others admire.
+You can also help your teen to value themselves by reminding them of their personal qualities that you and others admire.

 Help them at school

 If the issues are with school friends, reassure your teen that you understand they might have concerns about reporting the problem to the school.
 If they feel comfortable with any of their teachers, suggest that your teen have a chat to them.
 A trusted teacher might be able to handle the situation sensitively so the behaviour doesn’t escalate or cause your teen to lose their friendship group.